 Oh good, you’re back.
 Why did you just do that, you ask?
 Because if you have a list of 1,000 or more personal emails, there is a number of different ways you can use that list to your advantage.-

-Using email targeting is a great way to advertise to audiences that have already shown interest in your brand, or exhibit similarly interested behaviors.
+Using email blasts is a great way to advertise to audiences that have already shown interest in your brand, or exhibit similarly interested behaviors.
 Once you have your list of personal email addressed compiled, you can selectively reach them through different platforms like Facebook, Twitter and Google.

 Facebook aims to narrow down your audience as much as it can in order to target the most relevant audience possible.
 The primary classifications that Facebook offers are demographics, location, behavior and interests, but there is an additional option.
 The Custom Audiences option can get your ad, page or special offer to those who you know and are already on Facebook.
 You can utilize this by uploading a CSV or text file of your customer’s email or phone number.
 Facebook will match that information to its database of profiles and then serve them ads directly (source).